-Welcome to the third and final installment of the Three Dials Deep Dive, where we attempt to help clients and the general public to understand our investment methodology.
+The Three Dials Deep Dive series is designed to help clients and the general public to understand our investment methodology.
 Over the past several months, we have been exploring each of our Firm’s Three Dials, which serve as the backbone of our proprietary portfolio construction model, with the aim of providing clarity on why these dials matter and how we interpret them to arrive at our asset allocation decisions.
-If you missed parts I & II, we hope you’ll go back and read our posts about the Valuation Dial and the Fundamental Economic Dial.
-Today, we are delving into our Momentum Dial.
+If you missed parts I & II, we hope you’ll go back and read our posts about the Valuation dial and the Economic Fundamentals dial.
+Today, we are delving into our Momentum dial.

 Let’s start today’s discussion with a flashback to our high school physics classroom.
 Don’t worry, you won’t be quizzed on the formula for momentum (though you’ll surely recall that momentum is the product of mass x velocity, or p = mv).
 Instead, let’s go back to the basics with Newton’s First Law of Motion, which is commonly stated as:

 An object in motion remains in motion with the same speed and in the same direction unless acted upon by an external force

 Newton’s First Law will always be seared into my brain in the form of a childhood memory of my brother riding a bicycle down a hill near my grandmother’s house.
 The exhilaration of riding freely down a steep Kentucky hillside was unknown to us children who grew up in the unending flatness of Houston.
 As long as that hillside continued to slope downward, both bicycle and passenger continued on at a constant (albeit dangerously high) speed and direction.
 However, an unanticipated external force, in the form of a concrete curb, waited at the bottom of that hill.
 We all know how this story ends: the bicycle stops abruptly with the external force of the curb, but the rider encounters no such external force with the bicycle and continues to fly through the air until meeting an external force of his own: the pavement.